25prabhu10/advent-of-code/README.md

 # Advent of Code Solutions

-Trying to solve it in both JavaScript and Python.
+Solution to the [Advent of Code](https://adventofcode.com/) problems in both JavaScript and Python.

+## Running Solutions

 To run a solution, `cd` into its directory and invoke the program:

+- Tested code in `Node.js v19` and `Python 3.10`

 ```bash
 # day 1